Populations (A Level only) (AQA A Level Biology): Exam Questions

 Scientists found that in a population of chickens not exposed to Rattex, 64% were resistant to the rodenticide (brodifacoum).

-Estimate the percentage of chickens that are heterozygous for brodifacoum resistance using the Hardy-Weinberg equation.
+Calculate the percentage of chickens that are heterozygous for brodifacoum resistance using the Hardy-Weinberg equation.
 Show your working.

 1d2 marks

-Use a genetic diagram to explain how.
+Use a genetic diagram to show how this could occur.

 Did this page help you?